miShelbyT/miShelbyT/README.md

 - 💬 Ask me about ... my rescue dog.
 Or my most recent project!
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/shelby-talbert/)
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I used to be a shoe model (yes, shoe models are a thing!)
+I used to be a shoe model (yes, shoe models are a thing!
+Or they were, anyway...)
 -->